zac7777/Entropy/Entropy/Sets/Shotguns.md

 ##### Actions

-*Stock bash:* 2 AP: Melee Range, 1d6 bludgeoning damage
+*Stock bash:* 2 AP, Melee Range, 1d6 bludgeoning damage

 Accuracy: +5
 Critical: +3

 ---

-*Fire:* 2 AP: 10m, this move may only be used once before the "reload" action must be used
+*Fire:* 2 AP, 10m, this move may only be used once before the "reload" action must be used

 Accuracy: +20
 Critical: 0

 ---

-*Reload:* 3 AP: this action costs 1 round of "20 Gauge buckshot" or a variant to use
+*Reload:* 3 AP, this action costs 1 round of "20 Gauge buckshot" or a variant to use

 Proficiency requirement: 2